If you are going into drawdown for the first time, your free, personalised drawdown illustration is the first step.

 It will show you:

-Once you request your illustration there is no obligation to apply.
-We will also send you our guide to New Drawdown with your illustration explaining the benefits and risks, as well as an application pack should you decide to proceed.
+Once you request your illustration there is no obligation to proceed.
+We will also send you our Guide to Drawdown, explaining the benefits and risks, and we will outline next steps if you want to proceed.

 Already in drawdown with Hargreaves Lansdown?
 If you want to convert from capped drawdown to New Drawdown request an application pack.